 Are you vaccinated?

-That the idea is you get vaccinated to protect yourself if it's the right decision for you in consultation with your doctor, and I urge people to do all their research on their own, get as much information as possible, consult with as many doctors that you might have, or people that you trust that are doctors or medical researchers or scientists that you have faith in.
+And I urge people to do all their research on their own, get as much information as possible, consult with as many doctors that you might have or people that you trust that are doctors or medical researchers or scientists that you have faith in.

 And then based on your medical condition and consultation with your doctor, you make an informed decision.

-And you know, I'm I am grateful that, okay, well, we do have three vaccines.
+And, you know, I am grateful that, okay, well, we do have three vaccines.

-I've read the efficacy um response of on all three of them.
+I've read the efficacy response on all three of them.

 I suggest you read it as well.

-Anyway, somehow this is now so it it just is a little odd that it Biden is saying if you're vaccinated, you should keep wearing your masks.
+Anyway, somehow this is now, so it just is a little odd that Biden is saying if you're vaccinated, you should keep wearing your masks.

 It's your patriotic responsibility.

-And if everybody was vaccinated in the House and the Senate or at least had access to it.
+And if everybody was vaccinated in the House and the Senate or at least had access to it, And if they want to keep people in masks, I guess they can indoors.

 They can't make up their mind on that.